We would like to respectfully ask you come into the surgery for your appointment alone, unless you need assistance or accompanying a child.

 If someone has serious symptoms they cannot manage at home they should use NHS 111 online (people should only call NHS111 if they cannot get online).
 If they have not had any signs of improvement after 7 days and have not already sought medical advice, they should use NHS111 online (people should only call NHS111 if they cannot get online) before they leave their home or let visitors in.

 A cough may persist for several weeks in some people, despite the coronavirus infection having cleared.
-A persistent cough alone does not mean someone must continue to stay at home for more than 7 days.

 Further guidance can be found at: